pjeby/regenerator-loader/README.md

 To save space, only one copy of the Regenerator runtime is included in your project by default.
 Instead of including the runtime in each module, a  `require()` statement is added to the beginning of those modules that actually include generator functions, to ensure that the runtime will be initialized before any generator functions are defined or used.

+### What's New in 3.0

+Due to changes in Regenerator, regenerator-loader 3.0 now requires the `regenerator-runtime` package to operate without deprecation warnings.
+Generated modules will now `require('regenerator-runtime/runtime')` instead of requiring `regenerator/runtime`.

 ### What's New In 2.0

 Due to changes in Regenerator, regenerator-loader 2.0 no longer distinguishes between a development and minimized Regenerator runtime (since Regenerator doesn't any more, either).